Bruce Highway (Cooroy to Curra) Section D

 Current status

-The Gympie Bypass has been delivered in 2 major construction contracts:
+The Gympie Bypass was delivered in 2 major construction contracts:

-• Contract 1: Woondum interchange to Sandy Creek Road (Bielby Holdings and BMD Group Join Venture)
+• Contract 1: Woondum interchange to Sandy Creek Road (Bielby Holdings and BMD Group Joint Venture)

 • Contract 2: Sandy Creek Road to Curra (CPB Contractors)

 There are 42 bridges at 23 locations along the Gympie Bypass.
-More than 6 million cubic metres of earth has been moved from cuts to fill areas.
-This raises the new section of highway to a level that will increase the flood immunity to withstand a one-in-100-year flood event.
+More than 6 million cubic metres of earth was moved from cuts to fill areas.
+This raised the new section of highway to a level that has increased flood immunity to withstand a 1-in-100-year flood event.

 Woondum interchange looking north (existing Bruce Highway on left - new Bruce Highway under construction on right)